 If you were the homecoming queen who was named Miss Congeniality in your high school yearbook and went on to have a daughter who followed in your footsteps, you will have a very specific image in your mind of how a “normal” high school kid should look and act.
 Likewise, if you were the gym rat who majored in football.

 On the other hand, if you were the shy, shaggy-haired boy who eschewed grooming and spent your high school lunch hour playing Dungeons and Dragons, your categories for “weird” and “normal” will skew a little differently than Joe Football’s categories.
 Beauty and normal are in the eye of the beholder.
 And contrary to the persistent Duggar-style stereotype, homeschoolers come in all shapes, sizes, and personality types.
-There are the jocks, the hipsters, the computer geeks, and the goth kids (although you will find plenty who actually are just like the Duggars).
+There are the jocks, the hipsters, the computer geeks, and the goth kids (although you will find plenty who do actually homeschool Duggar-style).